kaleido-io/kaleido-iden3-samples/README.md

 With the `--issuer JohnDoe` parameter, we tell the program to use the private key inside the folder `JohnDoe` as the issuer of the claim.

 With the `--holder 117Lsj1jXRhts4C1ADyKwEAYfhTRr4ymrA3UpwdU32` paramter, we tell the program that the holder to issue the claim to is `117Lsj1jXRhts4C1ADyKwEAYfhTRr4ymrA3UpwdU32`, which is the holder's public user ID.
 This string is printed in the output of the `init` command.
+It can also be found in `~/iden3/identities.json` file.

 With the `--nonce 2` parameter, we tell the program to use the revocation nonce `2` for the claim.
 Every claim must have a nonce that is used to validate if the claim has been revoked or not.